-4.9.3 The letter from the Chief Planner issued on 8 February 2023 refers to the application of new policy where specific supporting guidance / parameters for assessment are not yet available to aid assessments.
-The letter states:
+- 4.9.8 The letter from the Chief Planner issued on 8 February 2023 refers to the application of Policy 3 where specific supporting guidance / parameters for assessment are not yet available to aid assessments. - 4.9.9 NPF4 Policy 3 Biodiversity is specifically recognised as one such policy area where final guidance is not yet available.
+The Chief Planner's letter states:

-"recognising that currently there is not a single accepted methodology for calculating and / or measuring biodiversity 'enhancement' - we have commissioned research to explore options for development a biodiversity metric or other tool, specifically for use in Scotland.
+"recognising that currently there is no single accepted methodology for calculating and / or measuring biodiversity 'enhancement' - we have commissioned research to explore options for developing a biodiversity metric or other tool, specifically for use in Scotland.
 There will be some proposals which will not give rise for opportunities to contribute to the enhancement of biodiversity, and it will be for the decision maker to take into account the policies in NPF4 as a whole, together with material considerations in each case". (underlining added)

-- 4.9.4 Therefore, exactly how enhancement is to be measured in the longer-term is to be the subject of further guidance.
-Accordingly, the current position in relation to guidance summarised below, should not be regarded as settled or standard practice at this stage. - 4.9.5 NatureScot Guidance was issued in Summer 2023 in support of NPF4 Policy 3 c).
-This states that the selection and design of enhancement measures will be a matter of judgment based on the circumstances of the individual case but should take into account a number of considerations.
-These considerations include: - > The location of the development site and the opportunities for enhancing biodiversity; - > The character and scale of development; - > The requirements and cost of maintenance and future management of the measures proposed; - > The distinctiveness and scale of the biodiversity damaged or lost; and - > The time required to deliver biodiversity benefits and any risks or uncertainty in achieving this. - 4.9.6 The Scottish Government also published 'Draft Planning Guidance: Biodiversity' in November 2023.
-Paragraph 1.1 states that it: "Sets out the Scottish Minister's expectations for implementing NPF4 policies which support the cross cutting NPF4 outcome 'improving biodiversity." - 4.9.7 The guidance refers to 'key terms' and with regard to 'enhancement', states at Paragraph 1.10:
+- 4.9.10 Therefore, exactly how enhancement is to be measured in the longer-term is to be the subject of further guidance, but a timescale for the production of such guidance is at present unclear. - 4.9.11 The Scottish Government published 'Draft Planning Guidance: Biodiversity' in November 2023.
+Paragraph 1.1 states that it:

+"Sets out the Scottish Minister's expectations for implementing NPF4 policies which support the cross cutting NPF4 outcome 'improving biodiversity."

+4.9.12 The guidance refers to 'key terms' and with regard to 'enhancement', states at Paragraph 1.10: